subos2008/spring-boot-kafka/README.md

 The kafka consumer (group) also works but does nothing with the received messages.

 The list of received events is currently hard coded and not updated as new events come in.

+## Usage

+You need a running kafka to connect to, this is not included.

+URLs for kafka are hard-coded, grep the codebase for `BOOTSTRAP_SERVERS_CONFIG` and update the URLs.

+    docker-compose up

+Then open http://localhost:3000/ in your browser